LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises from a single document.

 :slide-dimensions: 1600x1200

-Many functions in LectureDoc2 - e.g. persistence of the slide progress - require that a slide set is associated with a unique id.
+Many functions in LectureDoc2 - e.g. persistence of the slide progress - require that a document is associated with a unique id.
 This id can be set using the meta directive.
+If no id is set, the respective functions are not available.

 Example